 During the Reporting Period, the Bank convened one general meeting, namely the 2023 annual general meeting held at the conference room of Dongguan Rural Commercial Bank on 30 May 2024.
 The convening, notice, holding and voting procedures of the meeting were in compliance with relevant laws and regulations and relevant provisions of the Articles of Association.
-At the meeting, 19 resolutions, including the Resolution in relation to Work Report of the Board of Directors of the Bank for 2023, the Resolution in relation to Work Report of the Board of Supervisors of the Bank for 2023, the Resolution in relation to 2023 Annual Report of the Bank, the Resolution in relation to the Election of Directors to the Fifth Session of the Board of Directors of the Bank, and the Resolution in relation to the Election of Non-Employee Supervisors of the Fifth Session of Board of Supervisors of the Bank were considered and approved, and three reports, including the Work Report of Independent Directors of the Bank for 2023, the Report on the Performance Evaluation Results of Directors, Supervisors, and Senior Management of the Bank for 2023, and the Report on Related Party Transactions of the Bank for 2023 were listened to.
+At the meeting, 19 resolutions, including the Resolution in relation to Work Report of the Board of Directors of the Bank for 2023, the Resolution in relation to Work Report of the Bank, the Resolution in relation to 2023 Annual Report of the Bank, the Resolution in relation to the Election of Directors to the Fifth Session of the Board of Directors of the Bank, and the Resolution in relation to the Election of Non-Employee Supervisors of the Fifth Session of Board of Supervisors of the Bank were considered and approved, and three reports, including the Work Report of Independent Directors of the Bank for 2023, the Report of the Bank for 2023, the Bank for 2023, the Bank for 2023, and the Report of Party Transactions of the Bank for 2023 were listened to.